Divine Right (game)

-Divine Right is a fantasy board wargame designed by Glenn A. Rahman and Kenneth Rahman.
-The game was first published in 1979 by TSR, Inc. and a 25th Anniversary Edition was published in 2002 by The Right Stuf International.
+Divine Right is a fantasy board wargame designed by brothers Glenn A. Rahman and Kenneth Rahman.
+The game was first published in 1979 by TSR, Inc., and a 25th Anniversary Edition was published in 2002 by The Right Stuf International.

 Overview

 Divine Right is played on a full-color map of the fantasy world of Minaria, using counters to designate armies, fleets, barbarians, mercenaries, and other fighting forces.
 It is a turn-based war game that uses dice for all rolls.
 Magical creatures and items are also employed in an attempt to win the game through amassing more victory points than your opponents.
 Victory points are awarded for plundering castles and killing or capturing opposing monarchs.

 This two- to six-player game incorporates combat, castle sieges, and diplomacy in a fantasy setting.
 Players use everything from fleets to mercenaries to magical creatures to special military leaders.
 Players are affected by usual events in war: weather, mutinies, plagues, etc. Victory is obtained by one of two methods: score the most points by the end of the 20th turn, or eliminate all opponents.

 To make all this happen, the game includes kingdom cards, personality cards, diplomacy cards, dice, unit counters, a full color game map and complete instructions.

 The diplomacy system is perhaps the most novel element in Divine Right.
 Each turn a player draws a diplomacy card.
 The card either allows the player to bring a special mercenary unit into play or provides a modifier towards an attempt to bring a country into play on your side or leave an alliance with an opposing player.
 While each player controls their home country, most countries begin the game neutral and only fight for a player if brought into an alliance via a diplomacy die roll influenced by diplomacy cards.
 Another diplomatic action allows players to attempt to raise barbarian hordes at the board's edge, although a bad roll will cause the barbarians to burn the player's ambassador at the stake, thus preventing any diplomacy on the player's next turn.